Updated on September 18th 2023

 - Collapse of the door - The garage door is not just the largest piece of moving equipment associated with a house, it’s also far and away the heaviest.
 An average size garage door can weigh in excess of 300 pounds.
 With many larger doors weighing twice that.
 But the door itself is not just the panels you see from the outside.
 It’s also the tracks, springs, rollers and cables and more.
 And it is these secondary components that actually lift the door and keep it in the air.
 So while your garage door panels may look fine, the tracks, rollers or springs may be on the verge of failure.
 That failure may take the form of the door racing down its tracks and slamming into whoever or whatever is in its way.
 Or it may take the form of the door popping out of the track and crashing down onto the car or anyone who is standing under the door at the time.

-- Failure of the auto reverse system - In 1990 the Consumer Product Safety Commission published a report that stated 46 children in the US had been killed by garage doors between 1982 and 1989.
+- Failure of the auto reverse system - The Consumer Product Safety Commission reported that 46 children in the US had been killed by garage doors between 1982 and 1989.
 The resulting public outrage resulted in new laws that required all garage doors manufactured after 1993 to be equipped with automatic reverse mechanisms.
 This law covered all new as well as replacement garage doors.
 The auto reverse mechanism shines a beam of light across the garage door opening.
 If anything breaks this beam of light while the door is closing the door automatically stops and returns to the open position.
 But like all other mechanical devices the auto reverse feature can be rendered useless with age.
 So the longer you hold onto your door the greater the likelihood someone will suffer a terrible fate because the auto-reverse mechanism failed.

 - Broken springs - If you have managed to go fifteen or even twenty years without having to replace one or both of your garage door extension or torsion springs you’re an exception to the rule.
 But just because you haven’t had to replace your garage door springs doesn’t mean that all is well.
 While new doors typically use 2 torsion springs older door designs only employed a single spring.
 So if yours is a torsion spring garage door and it’s more than 10 years old it probably only has the one spring.
 Why is that important?
 Because if the only garage door spring snaps (as old springs are wont to do) there is no backup spring to stop the 300, 400 or 500 pound door from racing down the tracks to the ground.
 And woe unto anyone who is under it should this happen.